Sandia computer modeling reveals pump mechanism and essential ‘lock’

 Refining data to determine pump’s detailed structure

 The specific pump researchers studied, called EmrE, comes from E. coli, common bacteria that occasionally cause food poisoning.
 The pump recognizes and removes moderately oily, positively charged small molecules, said Josh Vermaas, a former Illinois graduate student whose work with Susan was supported through Sandia’s Campus Executive Program.
-Many common antibiotics, including streptomycin, doxycycline
+Many common antibiotics, including streptomycin, doxycycline and chloramphenicol, are oily and positively charged.

 Their first step was to determine a detailed structure of the pump.
 The starting structure of the pump was very rough, missing many of the essential chemical details, and misshapen, Vermaas said.
 Susan added it can be particularly challenging to get good structural data of drug transporters like EmrE because they are flexible.
 Imagine having to take a picture of a wriggling toddler with a sluggish camera: the resulting photo is more of a blur than an exact likeness.